learnlatex/learnlatex.github.io/en/help.md

 The <button>LaTeX Online</button> button, below the example, will submit the code to the [TeXLive.net](https://texlive.net) service[^1].

-The LaTeX CGI service was developed specifically to support this site, and in particular makes use of [PDF.js](https://mozilla.github.io/pdf.js/) to enable display of PDF on mobile and other browsers without built in PDF readers.
+The TeXLive.net service was developed specifically to support this site, and in particular makes use of [PDF.js](https://mozilla.github.io/pdf.js/) to enable display of PDF on mobile and other browsers without built in PDF readers.